 and we hope that support for the CDC will continue.

 Additionally, we urge Congress to support an additional $2M to be used for a new CDC program to provide targeted outreach and education to high-risk men, including men with a family history and African-American men.

 Advocating for early detection methods, recommendations, access to care, and coverage

-- We urge Member of Congress to cosponsor H.R.
-539, the USPSTF Transparency and Accountability Act of 2017 introduced by Reps.
-Marsha Blackburn (R-TN) and Bobby Rush (D-IL).
+- We urge Member of Congress to cosponsor the USPSTF Transparency and Accountability Act of 2019, which will be introduced by Reps.
+Phil Roe (R-TN) and Bobby Rush (D-IL).
 The bill would make significant changes to the U.S. Preventive Services Task Force (USPSTF), and the process the Task Force uses to make formal recommendations regarding preventive care services.
 It requires the involvement of specialists and stakeholders in the recommendation process, in addition to public comment periods on draft recommendations.
 The bill also trikes the language added by the Affordable Care Act that directly ties Medicare coverage of preventive services to the USPSTF gradings.

 On May 8, 2018, the USPSTF released their final recommendation for the prostate-specific antigen (PSA) screening, upgrading their recommendation from a "D" grade to a "C" grade.
 The “C” grade, while an improvement on their previous recommendations, it is still not sufficient because it means that insurance companies: 1) Do not have to cover the PSA-test and 2) Can make patients pay for all or some of the screening even if the insurance company does cover the test.